From Mental Toughness to Mental Resilience: How to Develop it in Your Athletes

-/Mental toughness is a quality that all coaches and athletes hold in high regard, even though it’s hard to define.
-Resilience, determination, grit, a “never-say-die” attitude—all attempt to describe the intangible qualities that produce mental toughness in an athlete.
+So while we may be evolving the term, the building blocks remain the same.
+Mental toughness—or resilience—is a quality that coaches and athletes hold in high regard, even though it’s hard to define.
 Strength and technical skill are obviously important for athletic development, but an unshakable ability to stay driven and focused under pressure can be the elusive “X” factor that so many coaches want in their athletes.

-Before we go further, take a moment to determine your personal definition of mental toughness.
+Before we go further, take a moment to determine your personal definition of mental resilience.
 How does it relate to sport?
 Is this a trainable skill?

 Mental Toughness (MT) is possessing, understanding, and being able to utilize a set of psychological skills that allow the effective and even maximal execution, or adaptation, and persistence of decision-making and physical skills learned in training and by experience.
 Mental toughness expresses itself every day, as well as in high stress, critical situations.